 My first thought, naturally, was that I needed an LP12.
 I had a decent turntable, a Pro-Ject Model 2 that now belongs to a close friend of mine, but as a British hi-fi enthusiast I obviously wanted to try an LP12.
 That fall, I discovered Canuckaudiomart, and I remember spending a lot of time browsing it when I should have been reading Keats.
 Eventually, I came across a 1986 LP12 with Basik arm and Valhalla board for (I believe) $1000CDN.
 The seller was in St. Catharines and was hesitant to ship it, so I took a bus down there with a wallet full of cash.
 He picked me up at the bus station, took me to his house (thank God he wasn’t sketchy), and showed me the LP12.
 He had it hooked up to a Naim Nait 1 powering Quad ESL-57 speakers, which is one of the coolest-looking (and, as I recall, coolest-sounding) setups I’ve ever encountered.
 I wanted to buy the whole lot but only had cash for the LP12.

 I remember being a little disappointed with it when I got it home.
 It sounded fine, but no better than the Pro-Ject.
 Then, after a few weeks, things started sounding all wobbly — like every song was from My Bloody Valentine’s Loveless.
-After some Googling, I realized I had a faulty Valhalla board.
+After some googling, I realized I had a faulty Valhalla board.
 I took it to some snake oil salesman on Queen East for recapping (it cost me a painful amount of money, though I don’t remember the amount), but it ended up no better, still wobbly.

-More internet searching pointed me to the Mose Hercules II system from Edmund of Mober, in Hong Kong.
+More internet searching pointed me to the Mose Hercules II system from Edmund Chan in Hong Kong.
 I was apparently one of the first 10 customers for the new device (he told me so when I bought my Mober subchassis a few weeks ago).
 I believe it cost me something like $300, about the same I’d paid the snake oil salesman.
 When I got it, I hooked it up, and it sounded great right away.
 But the 45rpm mode still played 33.3rpm.
 I opened up the case and had a look at the board, and noticed that both the crystal oscillators were printed “33.3rpm” — I had a dual 33.3 PSU!
-I told Edmund about the problem and he promptly shipped me a replacement board and his own expense.
-Growing pains for a new produce, but Edmund was great to work with and talk to, and some fifteen years later, that replacement board is still going strong — and I still have my pristine dual 33.3 board ready to step in if needed.
+I told Edmund about the problem and he promptly shipped me a replacement board at his own expense.
+Growing pains for a new product, but Edmund was great to work with and talk to, and some fifteen years later, that replacement board is still going strong — and I still have my pristine dual 33.3 board ready to step in if needed.

 At some point around this time, I decided I wanted to try an MC cart.
 I blew what was then to me a ridiculous sum of $600 on a Dynavector P75, which I found used on Canuckaudiomart (new cost: $1000).
 Then I bought a Denon DL-103 on eBay for about $150, and a used Rega RB251, which I’d read was the most economical MC-capable tonearm.
 That was my setup for years.
 It definitely sounded better than my digital setup (the analog output out of an Apple Airport Express — so not saying much!), and I remember some good times listening to the Rolling Stones’s “Love in Vain.”
 But I always felt it could sound a little better.